Chetan Sharma © Getty Images

 Soon Srikkanth stepped out to Eddie Hemmings to be stumped by Jack Russell.
-At 65 for two, with a middle-order that had not really fired in the recent times, the signs were ominous.
+At 65 for 2, with a middle-order that had not really fired in the recent times, the signs were ominous.
 It was with a sense of dwindling hope that the large crowd saw an unusual form walking out at No 4.
-Sharma had no pretensions as a batsman when he walked out in the middle.
+Chetan had no pretensions as a batsman when he walked out in the middle.
 In 56 previous ODIs, he had crossed the 20-run mark just once for a highest of 38 not out!
 That should speak volumes for his reputation as a batsman.

 India had been on the receiving end of pinch hitters in those days.
 In the previous season, Wasim Akram had often walked out with jaunty abandon to swing his mighty bat and many a One-Day International with it.
 Five days earlier, Sohail Fazal had struck three gigantic sixes at Sharjah, coming in ahead of Javed Miandad and Ijaz Ahmed.
 Now, India had decided to gamble with some sort of a hitter of their own.
 The question was: Would it pay off?

 There were some scientific strikes, but most of it was pure old fashioned slogging.
 It was almost a probabilistic anomaly that most of them came off.
-With Navjot Singh Sidhu going strong and steady at the other end, Sharma flayed the attack in ways curious and unpredictable, and captain Graham Gooch did not quite know how to set a field.
-And once he had some runs under his belt, Sharma did not throw it away.
+With Navjot Singh Sidhu going strong and steady at the other end, Chetan flayed the attack in ways curious and unpredictable, and captain Graham Gooch did not quite know how to set a field.
+And once he had some runs under his belt, Chetan did not throw it away.
 He batted on, with some well-placed singles and twos along with the flagrant flashes of the license to swing.

 Sidhu was run out at 170 for a well-compiled 61, and by then the match had been turned on its head.
-The hugely-experienced Vengsarkar came in next and calmly rotated the strike while Sharma went from strength to strength.
+The hugely-experienced Vengsarkar came in next and calmly rotated the strike while Chetan went from strength to strength.

 At 74, he had two lives gifted as a package.
 He was miles short of his ground when a throw went astray, and then skipper Gooch put down a sitter.
 But it did not take him long to put these aberrations behind him, and scythe his way towards his hundred.